vivekpachauri/lispgame/README.md

 lispgame
 ========

-this is where I will store the code for the text based adventure game I will create
+This is where I will store the lisp code for the games I will write as part of learning lisp.
+Most of these games will be text based games.